AGProjects/sylkrtc.js/README.md

 Object representing the interaction with SylkServer.
 Multiple connections can be created with `sylkrtc.createConnection`, but typically only one is needed.
 Reconnecting in case the connection is interrupted is taken care of automatically.

 Events emitted:
-* **ready**: indicates the WebSocket connection has been established and interaction is now possible.
+* **stateChanged**: indicates the WebSocket connection state has changed.
+Two arguments are provided: `oldState` and `newState`, the old connection state and the new connection state, respectively.
+Possible state values are: null, connecting, connected, ready, disconnected and closed.
+If the connection is involuntarily interrupted the state will transition to disconnected and the connection will be retried.
+Once the closed state is set, as a result of the user calling Connection.close(), the connection can no longer be used or reconnected.

 #### Connection.setupAccount(options={})